-With declining sales, our vendors need support now so they don't lose their hotel rooms, single room occupancies or apartments and end up on the streets or in a shelter.
+Street sales of StreetWise magazine resumed on July 6th.
+The pandemic has continued to take a toll on our vendors.
+With declining sales, our vendors still need support so they don't lose their hotel rooms, single room occupancies or apartments and end up on the streets or in a shelter.
 And because many of them are in immunosuppressed conditions they could get very sick or even die.
 "This is literally the difference between life and death for our vendors and fellow Chicagoans—I cannot stress that enough," said Pete Kadens, StreetWise Chairman Emeritus.

-Your support allows StreetWise to continue to operate to distribute emergency subsidies, hygiene kits, masks and gloves, and food.
+Your support allows StreetWise to continue to operate to sell magazines to vendors, distribute emergency subsidies, hygiene kits, masks and gloves, and food.
 We are also a checkpoint and a resource to access other services and community supports.

-Below are 11 specific stories of individuals (with their photos to bring their story to life) who have worked hard to build their business and who are on the precipice if we don’t step in.
-Our goal is to collect $300,000 to sustain our vendor force as we work through these tough times.
+Below you can read stories of our vendors and job seekers who have worked hard to build their business and who are on the precipice if we don’t step in.
+Please consider a contribution today to sustain our vendor force as we work through these tough times.

 Danny has been a StreetWise vendor for 15 years.
 His specialty is selling the magazine at large events in the theater district and sporting events including the United Center, Soldier Field, and Wrigley Field.
 He recently moved into an apartment with the assistance of StreetWise.
 Danny is particularly vulnerable now that all events have been cancelled.
 He faces both loss of income and the threat of homelessness